ShiroHusin/Entropy_Simulation/README.md

-# Visualizing the second law of thermodynamics through cellular automata
+# Visualizing entropy through cellular automata

 During the holiday season, I was reading Conway's game of life in wikipedia and rewatching Vertiasium's excellent video about [Math's fundamental flaw](https://www.youtube.com/watch?v=HeQX2HjkcNo&ab_channel=Veritasium).
 Likewise, I wanted to do something productive during the holiday season and learn the fundamentals of Python through doing coding projects.
 I think its about January the 1st or 2nd late at night when an idea popped in my mind.
 The question I asked was what if I borrowed some concepts from cellular automata to visualise and show what entropy is?
 Given the fact that quite a lot of people are unaware of this fascinating concept in Physics, I wanted to do a project that hopefully makes it a bit easier to see whats going on when entropy increases.
 After long hours of thinking and strategising what approach to take I came up with this gif as the final form: